onitama/OpenHSP/README.md

 # Raspberry Pi installation

-It runs on Raspberry Pi, Raspberry Pi2, Raspberry Pi3, Raspberry Pi4, Raspberry Pi zeo.
+It runs on Raspberry Pi, Raspberry Pi2, Raspberry Pi3, Raspberry Pi4, Raspberry Pi5, Raspberry Pi zeo.
-It runs on Raspbian (RaspberryPi OS).
-(Recommended version is September 2017 Kernel version 4.9 or later) Please use it with Raspbian running and a keyboard and mouse connected in advance. hsp3dish, hsp3gp (HGIMG4) and hsed (script editor) only work in GUI environment.
+It runs on RaspberryPi OS.
+Please use it with Raspbian running and a keyboard and mouse connected in advance. hsp3dish, hsp3gp (HGIMG4) and hsed (script editor) only work in GUI environment.
 Extract the latest version from github to any directory and compile the source.
 To compile, you need an environment where you can run gcc and make.